-You can use the shell host to interact with your application databases.
+You can use the remote shell host to interact with your application databases.
 Please note that MySQL does not run locally but on dedicated infrastructure.
 From the shell host, you can log in, dump database content into a file and restore a database from a dump file.
 You can find the user credentials and database hostname in the configuration snippets freistilbox provides for each individual application (directory

 In the following examples, we use placeholders for the username, hostname and database name.
 Note that we use always the parameter

 -p without an argument for security reasons.
 That way, you will be prompted for the password interactively instead of the password getting exposed publicly in the system process list.

 Open the database CLI

 mysql -u <username> -p -h <hostname> DB-ID

 mysqldump -u <username> -p -h <hostname> DB-ID --single-transaction > file.sql

 mysql -u <username> -p -h <hostname> DB-ID < file.sql